 Le Café Marlette

 Brought to us by sisters Margot & Scarlette (get it – Marlette?), Le Café Marlette has been perpetually full since transitioning from a cake mix retail seller to a cafe in 2014.
 With organic, in-house dishes that don’t skimp on quality or taste, you’ll see students on laptops, friends meeting for coffee, and serial brunchers ready to take on their classic French dishes on the weekend.
-With a prime location on la rue des Martyrs (as well as a brand new location on rue du Faubourg-Poissonnière), snag a seat on the terrace to people watch, as this is one of the prettiest streets in Paris.
+With a prime location on la rue des Martyrs (as well as two brand new locations on rue du Faubourg-Poissonnière and in the BHV Marais), snag a seat on the terrace to people watch, as this is one of the prettiest streets in Paris.

-Coveted brunch dish: Brunch Le Must Marlette (a soft-boiled egg, ham, cheese, soup of the day, seasonal salad, compote or fromage blanc, your choice of dessert, bread basket with jams and spreads, as well as your choice of juice and hot beverage).
+Coveted brunch dish: Le Marlette (a soft-boiled egg, ham, cheese, seasonal salad, granola fromage blanc, your choice of dessert, bread basket with jams and spreads, as well as your choice of juice and hot beverage).

 Brunch here is quite a change from what you may usually be used to, as Chez Casimir specializes in a Traou Mad brunch (Breton translation: “good things!”).
 For a set price of €28, you’re served several dishes to your table (they change each week, but they’re usually composed of a soup, an egg dish, and a meat or seafood-based plate) along with access to their unlimited savoury and sweet buffets.
 Basically, it’s a food lover’s dream.
 The two-tiered hot buffet includes a variety of French cheeses, along with fish, meat, and vegetable dishes typically found in the Brittany region.
 If you have room for dessert – I rarely do – the dessert buffet serves crepes, cakes, cookies, and fruits.